bangadang/stackIT/FS25/Dataengineering.md

 - pages are connected to a location, language
 - search history can also play a role

+### Challenges of crawling
+- Data is not standardized/ structured.
+Or there is inf

 ### Crawling with Scrapy
 Scrapy is an open source tool for webcrawling which allows customization
 Workflow: